The Filioque

 The Catholic Church agrees with the Orthodox that the Father is the first origin of the divine life of the Trinity, but further clarifies that the Holy Spirit proceeds eternally from both Father and Son -from the Father in principle and through the Son in spiration.
-The addition of the filioque is simply a development of the Creed that in no way contradicts the earlier version of the Creed.
-For example, the original Apostle’s Creed did not have the section of the Nicene Creed that says the Holy Spirit is “the Lord, the giver of Life, who proceeds from the Father, God from God, light from light, true God from true God, consubstantial with the Father.”
-This was added as a reaction to the Macedonian heresy that denied the divinity of the Holy Spirit.
+The addition of the filioque, then, is a development of the Creed that in no way contradicts the earlier version of the Creed.
+Previous additions to the Creed had been made in response to heresies and this was seen by the Church as a further refutation of the Arian Heresy.

 The Fathers of the Church, especially Athanasius of Alexandria, Cyril of Alexandria and Epiphanius of Salamis, viewed Scriptural verses such as John 20:22 (“He breathed on them and said: Receive the Holy Spirit”) as grounds for saying that the Spirit “proceeds substantially from both” the Father and the Son.
-Other verses call the Holy Spirit “the Spirit of the Son”, or “the Spirit of Christ” (Galatians 4:6, Romans 8:9, Philippians 1:19) and the Gospel of John (14:16, 14:26, 15:26, 16:7) refers to Jesus as sending the Holy Spirit.
+Other verses call the Holy Spirit “the Spirit of the Son”, or “the Spirit of Christ” (Galatians 4:6, Romans 8:9, Philippians 1:19) and the Gospel of John 14:16, 14:26, 15:26, 16:7 all refer to Jesus as sending the Holy Spirit.

-Semantics plays a large role in the disagreement.
+Semantics may play a role in the disagreement.
 The Eastern Churches used the Greek word ekporeusis to refer to the principle and “first” origin of the Holy Spirit.
 The Western Churches, however, used the Latin word procedit (“proceeds”), which can be translated as both ekporeusis and as proienai, a word used by Greek fathers to refer to the Son’s role, while maintaining the Father’s role as the “first” origin of the Holy Spirit.
 The Eastern concept of the Holy Spirit proceeding from the Father through the Son has been viewed as more closely resembling the Catholic understanding of the Trinity.
+The more likely cause of the dispute, however, was a rejection of Papal authority.

 Bible Verses: